Research

 Areas of interest: Organization Design, Innovation & Technology (online platforms, GenAI), Future of Work, Nonfinancial Incentives, Evaluations, Social Stratification

-Research in progress
+Work in progress

-Finalizing draft
+Revising draft

-Data: merged individuals Stack Overflow contributions and their LinkedIn career profiles.
+Data: merged individuals Stack Overflow contributions and their LinkedIn career profiles

 Data analysis